Go on to Part Five

 from the new album.
 A full 5-man “drum

-bash” was now performed as part of this song.
+bash” was now performed as part of this song, with John

 Plain Truth